 Medical couriers enjoy a pivotal position in ensuring that:

-Without medical couriers, the entire healthcare process could experience logistical paralysis, specially in rural or underserved areas.
+Without medical couriers, the entire healthcare process could experience logistical paralysis, especially in rural or underserved areas.

 Reducing Turnaround Times